Underground Mining + Oil & Gas + Power & Water

-In addition to the various Group operating board responsibilities, organisational structures have been created and tasked with risk governance and include the business platform risk committees, the Murray & Roberts Limited risk committee and the Murray & Roberts Limited project oversight committee.
+In addition to the various Group operating board responsibilities, organisational structures have been created and tasked with risk governance, including the business platform risk committees, the Murray & Roberts Limited risk committee and the Murray & Roberts Limited project oversight committee.

 Dedicated risk management support has been created at Group level and within businesses.
 This includes enterprise-wide risk leadership, risk management monitoring, risk-based auditing and operational and risk committees.

 Strategic risk is evaluated as a hurdle to achieving the Group’s long-term strategy.
-Direction is set for organic and acquisitive growth to access new markets and create new capacity, and is also applied to acquisitions, disposals, new business development and timely and necessary leadership intervention.
+Direction is set for organic and acquisitive growth to access new markets and create new capacity, and is also applied to acquisitions, disposals, new business development, timely and necessary leadership intervention.

 Operational risk is a potential barrier to achieving planned profits within the Group’s business platforms.
 Methodologies for identifying, evaluating, mitigating, monitoring and communicating risk are applied in the operational business environment.
 Business plans with a three-year horizon are developed and performance against these is subject to quarterly review.

 Project risk is evaluated as a potential barrier to delivering contracted scope against cost, time and technical performance targets, while maintaining HSE performance.
 A Project Management Framework sets the minimum standard for project management required in the delivery of projects across the Group.
 A Project Management Development programme is in place to enhance and refresh project management skills across the Group.
 The framework also provides internal audit with a consistent set of processes and controls against which project performance is tested.
 Project risk management activities include the Group risk tolerance filters, lessons learnt and contracting principles schedules, project reviews and project dashboards.

 CORPORATE RISK MANAGEMENT